 Liquidity risk would arise if TRL did not have sufficient financial resources available to enable it to meet its obligations as they fall due or could secure them only at excessive cost.
-There has been no change in TRL's liquidity risk appetite or approach during 2021 and TRL continues to have limited liquidity risk.
+There has been no change in TRL's liquidity risk appetite or approach during 2022 and TRL continues to have limited liquidity risk.

-TRL manages and incorporates key aspects of liquidity risk management, including the liquidity risk profile, appetite and tolerances as well as any liquidity MI requirements, in its liquidity risk management framework.
+TRL manages and incorporates key aspects of liquidity risk management, including the liquidity risk profile, appetite, tolerances and liquidity MI requirements, in its liquidity risk management framework.

-As at 31 December 2021, TRL continued to maintain assets in high quality liquid investments held in functional currencies matching TRL's average liabilities duration profile.
+As at 31 December 2022, TRL continued to maintain assets in high quality liquid investments held in functional currencies.
 Key controls to mitigate this risk include: